HomeBlog Home

 1. Cost of Living in Raleigh

-To be more specific, in comparison to the national average, housing expenses in Raleigh are 2% lower, while utilities are 2% higher.
-Groceries in Raleigh are 8% lower, and transportation costs are 5% lower.
+To be more specific, in comparison to the national average, housing expenses in Raleigh are 5% lower and utilities are 6% lower.
+Groceries in Raleigh are 1% higher, and transportation costs are 12% higher.
 It's worth noting that these statistics may not exactly reflect how much you would spend in Raleigh, but they provide a good idea of the cost of living in the city.

 Downtown Raleigh view with orange sunset and buildings in view

-The average annual income of a resident in Raleigh is $42,632, which is 12.4% higher than the national median of $37,638.
+The median household income in Raleigh is $82,424 which is higher than the national median household income of $80,610.
 Raleigh is a constantly developing city with new residential areas and job opportunities popping up frequently.
 However, being a highly desirable place to live in North Carolina, the cost of living is higher than that of other cities and towns in the state.

 Here are some categories broken down of the cost of living according to Payscale.